Sign In / Sign Out

 Working for the Department of Child Safety

 Work in the field of Public Child Welfare is rewarding and meaningful and is also demanding and challenging.
 Workers must be able to work with abused and neglected children as well as with those children's families, including the parents who abused and/or neglected them.
 Additionally, workers testify in court proceedings, write legal reports to the courts, coordinate with multiple agency providers, and provide crisis intervention.
-The work hours are not always limited to 8 to 5 and workers in the rural districts are required to rotate performing on-call, after-hours duties.
+The work hours are not always limited to 8 to 5 and workers in the rural regions may be required to rotate performing on-call, after-hours duties.

-Full-Time MSW Stipend Program
+Full-Time MSW Child Welfare Education Program (CWEP)

-Requirements of the Stipend Program
+Requirements of the Child Welfare Education Program

 DCS Work Requirements